PsychedelicOrange/byoe/README.md

 ## Building

 Folow these instructions to build the engine and run the game.
 All the dependencies such as cglm, glfw etc. will be cloned and built by CMake itself.
+You can either use make on linux/mac and VisualStudio on Windows.
+We recommend using NInja on Linux/Mac for super fast compilation, windows VS project is compiled with /MP option enabled.

 ```
 git clone https://github.com/PsychedelicOrange/byoe.git